NorviewFIRSTRobotics/HourLogger/README.md

 ### Hour Logger -- A way to keep track of time
+##Winner of the Congressional App Challenge for Virginia’s Third Congressional District.

 ### Purpose
 The purpose of this application is to create an easy way to streamline the logging of hours members of my school FRC Robotics Team were at meetings.